bobeobibo/dna-rus/README.md

 =====

 Sometimes you look at DNA and it is clear as mud!
-What if translate it into Russian, will it become clearer??
+Will it become clearer when translated into Russian??
 This script takes single .fasta file and translates it into Russian.